ietf/tao/Tao.md

 3.1 Registration

-To attend an IETF meeting, you have to register and pay a registration fee.
+To attend an IETF meeting in person, you have to register and pay a registration fee.
 The meeting site and advance registration are announced at least two months ahead of the meeting — earlier if possible.
 An announcement goes out via email to the IETF-announce mailing list, and information is posted on the IETF web site, [https://www.ietf.org], that same day.

+You must also register to participate remotely; currently there is no registration fee for remote participation.

 You can register and pay on the web before the meeting, or in person at the meeting.
 To get a lower registration fee, you must pay by the early registration deadline (about five weeks before the meeting).
 The registration fee covers all of the week's meetings, the Sunday evening welcome reception, and afternoon beverage and snack breaks.

 Registration is open throughout the week of the meeting.
 You can find out more about how the IETF handles your personal data here: [https://www.ietf.org/privacy-statement/].

+If you are participating an IETF meeting for the first time, you might also consider subscribing to the meeting-specific email list, which is presented as an option when you register to participate in the meeting either in-person or remotely.
+Discussions on the meetings list can be high volumen and fairly wide-ranging about meeting-specific issues, but it is also a channel for sharing information that many find useful to understand what is going on during the meeting itself.

 The Sunday is an excellent day to join the meeting (unless you already joined us during the hackathon on Saturday).
 Sunday is the day for the newcomer's tutorial, as well the Quick Connections session where newcomers get to meet with experienced IETF participants and the Newcomer's Meet and Greet where newcomers can meet Area Directors and Working Group Chairs.
 After these sessions there is the reception which is a popular event where you can get a small bite to eat and socialize with other attendees.